© The Financial Times Ltd 2016 FT and 'Financial Times' are trademarks of The Financial Times Ltd.

 Please read this carefully because it sets out the terms of a legally binding agreement between you and the Financial Times.
 If you subscribe to receive the Financial Times newspaper, our newspaper terms and conditions also apply.

-This page sets out the terms and conditions on which you may use the FT.com website, FT’s mobile and other online services, the Financial Times newspaper and the content/services available on them (which we call “FT Content”).
+This page sets out the terms and conditions on which you may use FT.com, the Financial Times newspaper and the content/services available on them (which we call “FT Content”).
 We only make these terms and conditions available in the English language.

 Except where we state otherwise in Section 7, references in these terms and conditions to “FT” (or “we”, “us” or “our”) refer to the company operating FT.com.
 See Section 12 below for our corporate information.